(Renal Colic—Child; Renal Lithiasis—Child; Nephrolithiasis—Child; Renal Calculi—Child)

 - Too much uric acid in the urine

-- Tiny bacteria a stone can form around
+- A stone can form around bacteria

 - Inherited abnormality in the way the body handles cystine